jonathanfalkner/jonfalknercom-hugo-cms/site/content/_index.md

       Knowing more than one language is key to finding the right solution.
       Jonathan has extensive experience in a multitude of languages and technologies.
-values:
+about:
-  heading: 'Life, the Universe, and Everything'
+  heading: 'Live, the Universe, and Everything'
   text: >-
-    There is more to a person than the work they've done.
-Click below to learn more about Jonathan's hobbies, passions, personal projects, and other errata.
+    Jonathan is about far more than just business and software.
+Board game creation, audio engineering, playing music - creativity is in his blood.
 ---